izzkhairable/fyp/README.md

     * Public/Guest Portal

 ## Known Issues
-The are no known issues
+There are no known issues

 ## System Requirement
 * Windows OS